 - 3.7 miles walked each day by women and children

 Because groundwater systems recover very slowly from human impacts, remediation can be extremely difficult and expensive.
-In this module we begin by examining the distribution and behavior of water close to the Earth’s surface; next we consider how climate change will alter the supply of water and how population growth will change the demand.
-Finally, we present management strategies that will hopefully preserve the supply of water for humans around the globe.
+In this module, we begin by examining the distribution and behavior of water close to the Earth’s surface; next, we consider how climate change will alter the supply of water and how population growth will change the demand; finally, we present management strategies that will hopefully preserve the supply of water for humans around the globe.

 Ancient civilizations developed in some of the driest realms of the planet.
-Populations in Egypt and Mesopotamia (an area that includes parts of modern Iran, Iraq, Syria and Turkey) learned how to survive in an arid environment.
+Populations in Egypt and Mesopotamia (an area that includes parts of modern Iran, Iraq, Syria, and Turkey) learned how to survive in an arid environment.
 For example, ancient Egyptians and Mesopotamians constructed an extensive network of canals to transport water away from the Nile River for irrigation.
 Shadufs, which are contraptions consisting of buckets at the end of a boom which could be lowered with a rope, were used to haul water out of the canals and onto the fields.
 These civilizations routinely had to live with highly irregular precipitation consisting of periods when large amounts of rainfall flowed through the canals and flooded large areas, alternating with times of almost no rainfall.

 Examples of Ancient Civilizations

-Los Angeles uses much more water than it receives from precipitation and thus it imports water from the northern part of California and from states to the east via the Colorado River.
+Los Angeles uses much more water than it receives from precipitation and, thus, it imports water from the northern part of California and from states to the east via the Colorado River.
 In fact, much of the development of Los Angeles was fueled by this supply of water from the Owens Valley in the Sierra Nevada and the Colorado River to the east.
-Water from the Colorado began to flow into Los Angeles in the 1920s and 1930s and included the construction of Parker Dam and the Colorado River Aqueduct.
+Water from the Colorado River began to flow into Los Angeles in the 1920s and 1930s and included the construction of Parker Dam and the Colorado River Aqueduct.

 Water Supply and Demand

-With projections for increasingly rapid growth of world population and coupled demand for water for drinking and agriculture, as well as for industry, maintaining a clean water supply looks to be one of the grand challenges of the 21st century.
-The goals of this module are to learn about how water is cycled on the Earth’s surface and how climate change coupled with growth of population will accentuate the global water crisis.
+With projections for the increasingly rapid growth of world population and coupled demand for water for drinking and agriculture, as well as for industry, maintaining a clean water supply looks to be one of the grand challenges of the 21st century.
+The goals of this module are to learn about how water is cycled on the Earth’s surface and how climate change coupled with the growth of the population will accentuate the global water crisis.